Cablebús: Line 3

 The project was originally planned to have four stations that would connect all four Chapultepec park sections, in Miguel Hidalgo.

 On 20 July 2021, the tender for the first stage of the line was presented, which will have a length of 5.42 km, 180 cabins and 6 stations: Los Pinos, Panteón Dolores, CECyT 4 / Lienzo Charro, Parque Cri-Cri, Cineteca Nacional and Vasco de Quiroga.
 The planned number of station was later increased to eleven and expanded to the high areas of the neighboring borough of Álvaro Obregón.
 It was expected to conclude in December 2023, but it opened in September 2024.

-The line had a ridership of 35,000 to 36,000 daily passengers in October 2024, mainly attracting tourists.
+The line had a ridership of 35,000 to 36,000 daily passengers in October 2024; some locals complained that on weekends, tourist numbers resulted in long lines.